emmanueldev247/alx-higher_level_programming/0x03-python-data_structures/README.md

 # 0x03.
 Python - Data Structures: Lists, Tuples

-In this project, I learned about lists, tuples, the differences & similarities between them, how to use them and when to use either of them.
+In this project, I learned about lists, tuples, the differences and similarities between them, how to use them and when to use either of them.
 I also implemented stacks and queues using the knowledge from this project.

 ## Function Prototypes :memo: